polca/premise/docs/transform.rst

 Datasets with positive greenhouse gas biosphere emissions are eligible.
-For each eligible dataset, *premise* converts mapped greenhouse gas emissions to CO2e using fixed GWP100 factors and adds a technosphere input from the same IAM region's ``market for carbon dioxide removal``.
+For each eligible dataset, *premise* converts mapped greenhouse gas emissions to CO2e using fixed IPCC 2021 GWP100 factors and adds a technosphere input from the same IAM region's ``market for carbon dioxide removal``.
 Gross greenhouse gas emissions remain visible in the dataset; the CDR market input represents the compensation service.
-The current GWP100 table covers fossil CO2, CO2 from soil or biomass stock, methane, nitrous oxide and sulfur hexafluoride.
+The current GWP100 table covers fossil CO2, CO2 from soil or biomass stock, methane, nitrous oxide, sulfur hexafluoride, tetrafluoromethane, hexafluoroethane and 1,1,1,2-tetrafluoroethane.
 If no CDR data are available for a region, the allocation share is zero and datasets in that region are left unchanged.

+Datasets mapped to the global IAM region, such as ecoinvent ``GLO`` and ``RoW`` datasets, use the ``World`` allocation share and the global CDR market when available.

+When ``cdr_allocation=True``, *premise* also removes direct atmospheric CO2 uptake credits and CO2 storage-service inputs from CCS co-product datasets whose removal service is represented through the CDR market.
+This currently targets biomass CCS electricity technologies, fuel variables mapped as ``with CCS`` and fuel co-product datasets whose activity names explicitly indicate CCS.
+The CDR market datasets keep their atmospheric CO2 uptake and storage flows, while electricity, biofuel and synthetic-fuel co-products no longer carry an embedded removal credit or a separate compression, transport and storage input.
+This is a conservative zero-credit and zero-storage-input adjustment; it does not replace the full CCS inventory with a non-CCS equivalent.

 .. _Qiu: https://doi.org/10.1038/s41467-022-31146-1